dolganin/episodic-transformer-memory-ppo/README.md

 # TransformerXL as Episodic Memory in Proximal Policy Optimization

+## Info about project located in directory "report_info/"

 This repository features a PyTorch based implementation of PPO using TransformerXL (TrXL).
 Its intention is to provide a clean baseline/reference implementation on how to successfully employ memory-based agents using Transformers and PPO.

 # Features